kengo-k/smart-docker-build/README.md

 WORKDIR /workspace
 # ... rest of your Dockerfile
 ```
-**Result**: Creates `my-devcontainer:v1.0` on branch push only when Dockerfile or .devcontainer files change (no images built on tag push or pull request)
+**Result**: Creates `my-devcontainer:v1.0` on branch push only when Dockerfile or .devcontainer files change (no images built on tag push or pull request).
+Will error if `v1.0` tag already exists.

 ## Tag Template Variables